LarsArtmann/BMAD-METHOD/docs/next-task-complete-remaining-template-tiers.md

 - [ ] OpenTelemetry integration works in intermediate/advanced/enterprise tiers
 - [ ] CloudEvents emission works in advanced/enterprise tiers
 - [ ] mTLS and compliance features work in enterprise tier

+### **BDD Testing Requirements**
+- [ ] All CLI commands have comprehensive BDD scenarios
+- [ ] All template tiers have generation and validation BDD scenarios
+- [ ] All migration paths have BDD coverage with user stories
+- [ ] Error conditions are thoroughly tested with BDD scenarios
+- [ ] Performance requirements are validated through BDD scenarios
+- [ ] Integration points (Kubernetes, etc.) are tested with BDD
+- [ ] User workflows are covered end-to-end with natural language scenarios
+- [ ] BDD scenarios serve as living documentation for user expectations
+- [ ] All BDD tests pass consistently in CI/CD pipeline

 ### **Quality Requirements**
 - [ ] Comprehensive test coverage for all tiers and CLI commands